lightdot/enlightenment-arc-theme/README.md

 ### Install

-To install just save the latest [arc-dark.edj](https://github.com/lightdot/enlightenment-arc-theme/releases/latest/arc-dark.edj) and/or [arc.edj](https://github.com/lightdot/enlightenment-arc-theme/releases/latest/arc.edj) to the themes directory `$HOME/.elementary/themes/` of a user or, to install system-wide, run `make install` after building the theme.
+To install just save the latest [arc-dark.edj](https://github.com/lightdot/enlightenment-arc-theme/releases/latest/download/arc-dark.edj) and/or [arc.edj](https://github.com/lightdot/enlightenment-arc-theme/releases/latest/download/arc.edj) to the themes directory `$HOME/.elementary/themes/` of a user or, to install system-wide, run `make install` after building the theme from the source.

+#### Installing on Arch Linux

+Packages for Arch Linux are [available in AUR](https://aur.archlinux.org/packages/?K=enlightenment-arc-theme&do_Search=Go).

-### Building
+### Building from source

 To build the arc themes you need will need
 * `edje_cc`